krunalp983/About-me/README.md

 - 🔭 I’m currently Studying ...Master's In Informatics
 - 🌱 I’m currently learning .....Amazon cloud  Services
 - 👯 I’m looking to collaborate on ....Taking More Practical Knowledge
-- 🤔 I’m looking for help with ...Internship  or Werkstudent Opprtunties
+- 🤔 I’m looking for help with ...Internship  or Werkstudent Opprtunities
 - 💬 Ask me about ...
 - 📫 How to reach me: ...krunal12312@gmail.com
 - 😄 Pronouns: ...He/Him